Both smaller and large associations have their respective obstacles to overcome when it comes to managing money, whether...

 Being educated and informed about state and local regulations is an important aspect of being a homeowner, especially when it comes to new laws and updates.
 Understanding new and upcoming law changes can help homeowners (and homeowners associations) see the whole picture when it comes to making important decisions – and ensuring that you and your HOA are abiding by the new regulations.

-Here are some recent HOA laws from 2021 and upcoming new laws in 2022 that could potentially affect San Diego homeowners.
+Here are some recent laws that could potentially affect San Diego homeowners.

 California Senate Bill 391 – HOA Virtual Meetings during Times of Emergency

-SB 391 took effect as an urgency statute immediately once Governor Gavin Newsom approved it in September.
-It allows HOAs during times of declared emergency to hold purely virtual meetings (without the normal requirement of a physical location where members can choose to observe).
+SB 391 allows HOAs during times of declared emergency to hold purely virtual meetings (without the normal requirement of a physical location where members can choose to observe).

 California Senate Bill 392 – HOA Association Document Delivery